ImSorryForUrLoss/Web-Dev/filemaker/README.md

 We set up some skeleton code and started the first step of generating the filenames.

+The main method prompts the user for inputs then calls fileGenLoop.

+The fileGenLoop method determines the number of files to create then iterates through each, calling fileFillLoop.

 ## 2024-09-02 Monday

-Finished the utility.
+Finished fileFillLoop and the utility.

 The user is prompted for the file name root, and the number of binary digits to use (e.g., 2 digits = generate 4 filenames).

-Based on the binary digits, different lines of the file are formatted with a "!" inserted.
+Based on the binary digits, each file is created and different lines of the file are formatted with a "!" inserted.

 ## 2024-09-06 Friday

 Utility added to Web-Dev as part of the portfolio.
+Added this readme on 9/8.